Pavithra-Veeramani/teamer/README.md

 # Teamer

 Teamer is a football group designed in a way that users can manage and organise the members and events.
-This site allows users to create event, add members to the group, add users to the event, delete event.
+This site allows users to create event, add members to the group, add members to the event and delete event.

 <!-- TOC --><a name="table-of-contents"></a>
 ## Table of Contents